In Chapter 5, we briefly noted that in practice, one

 corresponding values of (the axis labelled as Camera)

-and (the axis labelled as Image Position).
+(the axis labelled as Image Position).
 The sharp

 rise on the right side of the plot forms a constant plateau at about